matheusmaldaner/matheusmaldaner/README.md

 🍣 Fun fact: **I worked as a Sushi Chef for 2 years and I am TH17 in Clash of Clans** ⚔️

-⭐ Check the University of Florida's [Data Science Club](https://discord.gg/KKebqFtmbb) where we host [workshops](https://github.com/matheusmaldaner/WorkshopArchive) in AI/ML related topics :)
+⭐ I am also the President of the University of Florida's [Data Science Club](https://discord.gg/KKebqFtmbb) where we host [workshops](https://github.com/matheusmaldaner/WorkshopArchive) in AI/ML related topics :)